 Many hands make light work.
 So having everyone prepare their own food makes picnic prep much easier on the parents.
 It's amazing how satisfied kids feel with a simple meal they prepared by themselves.
-And since it's important to involve your kids in the family cooking, prepping for a picnic primes the pump for working in the kitchen.
+And, since it's important to involve your kids in the family cooking, prepping for a picnic primes them for working in the kitchen.
 Plus, it gets kids ready to pack their own school lunches someday.

-The pack-your-own picnic doesn't take much to pull off: an easy sandwich, a piece of... fruit, a handful of veggies, and a sports bottle full of fresh lemonade makes a great on-the-fly outdoor meal.
+The pack-your-own picnic doesn't take much to pull off: An easy sandwich, a piece of fruit, a handful of veggies, and a sports bottle full of fresh lemonade make a great on-the-fly outdoor meal.
 If your kids are too little to pack their own, they can help with simple tasks like putting veggies in a bag or adding items to the picnic basket.
-Each time you prepare for a picnic, give them a slightly more difficult task, so they can master their skills.Continue to 3 of 5 below.
+Each time you prepare for a picnic, give them a slightly more difficult task so they can master their skills.Continue to 2 of 6 below.

 The Supermarket Quick-Stop Picnic